which we did not get a chance to see up close, but we did see many mountains on our trip.

 Some wax figures depicting the loose skin hanging from the bomb victims.

 I also looked through a book that had drawings done by victims of the bombing.
-Each of these pictures looked like a complete and total nightmare - a landscape of hell on earth.

 Overall the trip to Hiroshima was very powerful.
 What occurred at 8:15 a.m. on August 6, 1945 was a monumental event not only in terms of the outcome of World War II but in terms of our country, all man kind, life on planet earth and potentially beyond.
 The destructive power of this bomb was absolutely horrific and to think that there are bombs out there that are over 1,000 times stronger than this bomb is nothing short of bone chilling.